-It’s that time of the month again where I speak about my hits and misses for the past month.
+It’s time for my July Hits & Misses.
 This month I seem to have quite a few favourites and only a few misses.
 As always, I will start with the hits first and then move onto the misses.

 First up is the Zoeva 104 Buffer Brush.

 I have been using this to blend out the Neutrogena Hydrating Boost Hydrating Tint and it works amazing for blending it out seamlessly and without leaving any streaks.